 Quick answer: Recent studies suggest that engaging in cognitively demanding activities while sitting can reduce dementia risk by 20-30% compared to passive sitting, even when total sitting time remains constant.
 The brain stimulation appears to build cognitive resilience that protects against age-related decline.

-The findings were striking: individuals who engaged in mentally stimulating activities while sitting—such as complex work tasks, learning new skills, or solving problems—showed significantly lower rates of cognitive decline and dementia development compared to those who spent equivalent time in passive sitting activities like watching television or mindless scrolling.
+The results were pretty striking.
+People who engaged in mentally stimulating activities while sitting (complex work tasks, learning new skills, problem-solving) showed significantly lower rates of cognitive decline and dementia compared to those who spent equivalent time in passive sitting like watching TV or mindless scrolling.

-This research challenges the oversimplified narrative that “sitting is the new smoking.”
-While prolonged sitting without movement remains problematic for cardiovascular and musculoskeletal health, the cognitive component of our seated activities appears to play a protective role for brain function that wasn’t previously recognized.
+This challenges the oversimplified “sitting is the new smoking” idea.
+I’m not saying prolonged sitting is great—I deal with the musculoskeletal consequences daily.
+But the cognitive component of what we do while seated seems to play a protective role that wasn’t previously quantified.

 How Does Mental Stimulation Protect the Brain During Sitting?